• Skip to primary navigation

 • Heat 3 tablespoon mustard oil in a large wide pan over medium-high heat.

-• Add the marinated chicken to the pan and cook for 8-10 minutes until the chicken is lightly browned.
+• Add the marinated chicken to the pan and cook for 8-10 minutes until lightly browned.
 Flip a few times while cooking.

 • Remove the chicken pieces to a plate and keep aside.